Lionel Electric Trains Identification Guide Sub-Title

 black horizontal bar

-Lionel Trains Circuit Breaker No. 91 Top View Lionel Trains Circuit Breaker No. 91 Bottom View
+Lionel Trains Circuit Breaker No. 91 Top View

 spacer

-While a need for this accessory is unquestioned, there still remains the question as to why Lionel would introduce this breaker in 1957 and not produce it after 1960.
+While a need for this accessory is unquestioned, there still remains the query as to why Lionel would introduce this breaker in 1957 and not produce it after 1960.
 I have a theory why this happened, so bear with me.
 Underwriters Laboratories sometime in 1956 required circuit breakers to be installed on all transformers of 30 watts or more.
 Lionel must have reached some kind of agreement with them (by including this circuit breaker in trains sets?) and this was an effective compromise until they could install a circuit breaker in their small transformers.

 spacer